Kasey Chambers: Personal life

-From 2000 Kasey Chambers' domestic partner was Cori Hopper, a Perth-born actor, film and music video maker, later based in Sydney.
-The couple have a son, Talon (born 2002); they separated in November 2004.
+From 2000, Kasey Chambers' domestic partner was Cori Hopper, a Perth-born actor, film and music video maker, later based in Sydney.
+Their son Talon was born in 2002, and they separated in November 2004.
 Hopper was a presenter on Australia's Funniest Home Videos from January to December of that year and was a regular cast member on The Wedge during 2006.

-On 17 December 2005, Chambers married fellow country music singer-songwriter, Shane Nicholson.
-Chambers had sung a duet, "Designed to Fade", with Nicholson on his debut solo album, It's a Movie (2002), which was produced by Nash Chambers.
+On December 17, 2005, Chambers married fellow country music singer-songwriter Shane Nicholson.
+Chambers had sung a duet, "Designed to Fade," with Nicholson on his debut solo album, It's a Movie (2002), which was produced by Nash Chambers.
 Subsequently, they co-released two albums, Rattlin' Bones (2008) and Wreck & Ruin (2012).
-Chambers and Nicholson have two children: son Arlo Ray (2007) and daughter Poet Poppin (2011).
-In April 2013 the couple announced their separation.
+Their son Arlo Ray was born in 2007, followed by daughter Poet Poppin in 2011.
+In April 2013, the couple announced their separation.
+In 2024, they recorded "The Divorce Song," which appeared on Chambers' album Backbone.

-At the age of 30 Chambers was diagnosed with an eating disorder, a combination of bulimia and anorexia nervosa.
+At age 30, Chambers was diagnosed with a combination of the eating disorders bulimia and anorexia nervosa.
 She explained, "I just didn't feel myself and I knew that something wasn't right [...]
 It wasn't an image thing for me ...
 It wasn't 'Oh I look fat in photos'.
 It was more about the control thing."
-She was treated by a psychologist and MammaMia's Jessie Stephens, observed, "she recognises the importance of accepting that it might be a bad day, or a bad week, and negativity is a vital part of living a balanced life.
+She was treated by a psychologist, and MammaMia's Jessie Stephens observed, "she recognises the importance of accepting that it might be a bad day, or a bad week, and negativity is a vital part of living a balanced life.
 Pushing it away can lead to anxieties manifesting in a different, more debilitating way."

 In her autobiography, A Little Bird Told Me...
 (2011), Chambers provided, "a disarmingly honest account of a remarkable talent."
 The Herald Sun's Corinna Hente observed, "Despite all the success, tragedy struck through a miscarriage, a broken relationship, anorexia and a breakdown.
 She rebuilt her life with music, playing covers with her family in a band called the Lost Dogs at the local pub."
 She described one of their gigs from July 2007, "it's not the best idea to get up and sing with a band when you're nine months pregnant, 10 days overdue and bigger than a barn, but there was something about my gigs with the Lost Dogs band that I found impossible to resist.
 They were a reminder of why I'd fallen in love with music in the first place."

-Chambers was raised as a Seventh-day Adventist; by 2002 she was no longer aligned with the church.
+Chambers was raised in the Seventh-day Adventist Church by her parents.
 After releasing her single, "Is God Real?"
 (April 2015), she described her beliefs, "It is a very personal thing, which is probably why we don't talk about it, but I don't think that means we shouldn't...
 For me, I certainly believe in a higher power.
 I don't have a yes or no answer.
 I have some sort of belief there, but it has changed a lot over the years."
-As of November 2018 she lives in Copacabana, New South Wales Central Coast.
+As of November 2018, she lives in Copacabana, New South Wales Central Coast.